SAP/open-ux-tools/packages/environment-check/README.md

 const environmentResults = await getEnvironment();

 /**
- * Checks the SAP systems on Business Application Studio or locally saved systems and returns a list */ const sapSystemsResult = await checkEndpoints();
+ * Checks the destinations and returns a list
+ */
+const destinationResults = await checkBASDestinations();

 /**
- * Check an SAP system for v2 & v4 catalog service and other services */
+ * Check a BAS destination for v2 & v4 catalog service
+ */
+const destinationResult = await checkBASDestination(destination, username, password);

+/**
+ * Checks the stored SAP Systems (or destinations on BAS) and returns a list */ const endpointResults = await checkEndpoints();

+/**
-const sapSystemResult = await checkEndpoint(destination, username, password);
+ * Check the stored SAP System (or destination on BAS) for v2 & v4 catalog service and other services */ const endpointResult = await checkEndpoint(destination, username, password);

 ```